National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/intro.md

 Practicing clinicians, biostatisticians, machine-learning researchers, and others collaborate on projects inside the secure N3C Data Enclave.
 N3C supports team science in a variety of ways.
 Domain Teams, for example, serve to connect groups with similar interests for peer support, research coordination, and collaboration building.
-While most Domain Teams are clinically oriented (e.g. the Pregnancy Domain Team), others are more general (e.g. the Machine Learning Domain Team). @sec-onboarding covers Domain Teams in more detail.
+While most Domain Teams are clinically oriented (e.g., the Pregnancy Domain Team), others are more general (e.g., the Machine Learning Domain Team). @sec-onboarding covers Domain Teams in more detail.
 N3C provides a number of training and support venues, including regular office hours, training modules, and of course this book.
 See @sec-support for more information on these topics.

 Of course, N3C brings significant value as one of the largest databases of de-identified patient records in the US, covering drug prescriptions, conditions, procedures, and more, each associated with a corresponding visit and other information.
 Data are extensively quality-checked and harmonized for consistency with the OMOP common data model (see @sec-cycle), which supports sophisticated filtering and querying (Chapters [-@sec-understanding] and [-@sec-tools]).
-Other data are available as well, including publicly-available datasets (e.g. from the US Census) and, for some patients, additional mortality, viral variant, or billing data from non-EHR sources (@sec-cycle).
+Other data are available as well, including publicly-available datasets (e.g., from the US Census) and, for some patients, additional mortality, viral variant, or billing data from non-EHR sources (@sec-cycle).

 Big data is of little value without powerful analysis tools.
 Fortunately, N3C's Enclave supports analyses with SQL, Python, and R, including thousands of popular libraries for the latter two.